Cosmo-Tech/Babylon-End-User-Doc/docs/guides/resource_file.md

 ### State Configuration

 Babylon now stores the state as a Kubernetes Secret within the cluster.
-This allows us to support all major managed Kubernetes distributions, including AKS, EKS, and GKE.<br>
+This allows us to support all major managed Kubernetes distributions, including AKS, EKS, and GKE.

 When you set `remote: true` and execute `babylon apply`, Babylon automatically creates a Secret named `babylon-state-<context_id>-<tenant_id>` in your current namespace to persist the state information.

 ### Babylon State Structure